Xentrk/x3mRouting/README.md

     ip rule

-to display the routing and priority rules for the OpenVPN and LAN Clients:
+to display the RPDB routing priority database rules for the OpenVPN and LAN Clients:

     0:      from all lookup local
     9990:   from all fwmark 0x8000/0x8000 lookup main